abhaygill209/circuit_guy209/E-Yantra 2024-25/README.md

-This repository contains an implementation of a Single-Cycle RISC-V Processor based on the RISC-V ISA.
-The processor executes instructions from the RV32I base instruction set, which includes arithmetic, logical, load/store, and control flow instructions.
+This repository contains all the Tasks that my team is doing in Eyantra 2024-25 event.
+Currrently we are working on the Ecomender Bot which is a FPGA based problem statement. <br/>